Best things to do in Egypt

 6. Enjoying jeep or camel safaris is one of the most exciting things to do in Egypt

-Make tracks into the dunes of the Western Desert or the canyons of Sinai.
-Overnight trips or major expeditions are easily arranged.
-Jeep safaris typically involve driving a 4x4 vehicle through the desert, stopping at various points of interest along the way.
-These safaris can be arranged as full-day or multi-day tours and can include visits to sites such as oases, sand dunes, and ancient ruins.
+Head into the dunes of the Western Desert or the canyons of Sinai for an adventure.
+You can easily arrange overnight trips or major expeditions.
+Jeep safaris involve driving a 4x4 vehicle through the desert, stopping at various points of interest along the way.
+These safaris can be full-day or multi-day tours and might include visits to oases, sand dunes, and ancient ruins.

 desert-camel-safari-shutterstock_158060486